drtrigon/fpgarduino-icestorm/README.md

 Now the Arduino IDE replaces the Makefile used before to compile and upload the firmware.

+This DOES NOT use a bootloader, the compiled code is uploaded and executed directly.
+If you want to use a bootloader for uploading consider [9,10,5] (and [7] too).

-This is like uploading a "bootloader" to Arduino/AVR.
-Uploading a "sketch" via bootloader as the Arduino IDE usualy does is done within the FPGArduino project e.g.
+In other words: In the Arduino IDE this is like uploading a "bootloader" to Arduino/AVR (does not use a bootloader but ISP e.g.).
+Uploading a "sketch" as the Arduino IDE usualy does (via bootloader) is done within the projects referred before (FPGArduino and "Programming the TinyFPGA BX with Arduino").

 In Arduino IDE "Tools" pulldown menu, select: